Resources for Learning German Online

-This course can be done on your own time (I put in 15-45 minutes a day for about a month to complete the course) and is a great way to keep yourself on track with a teacher that really knows what she is doing.
+This course for total beginners can be done on your own time (I put in 15-45 minutes a day for about a month to complete the course) and is a great way to keep yourself on track with a teacher that really knows what she is doing.

 I love that you can use this app on your browser or phone, it has useful dialogues that you can listen to and/or read, a handy flashcard section, and you can skip around to whatever topics are most useful to you.